Last updated on May 12, 2026

 The best instant and sorcery payoffs generate immediate (or very quick) advantage, with effects that’ll remain relevant for the entire game.
 This can take the form of additional damage, draws or scries, copying spells, or recursion.
 I’m looking for the instant and sorcery payoffs that are the cheapest for the best abilities.

-I’m also omitting the prowess and storm cards from this list.
+I’m also omitting prowess and storm cards if they don't offer any additional benefits for spellcasting.
 They’re usually great synergizers with instant/sorcery decks and deserve their own deep dive.

 #40.
 Olórin's Searing Light